Cluster Coordinator: Paul Steinbok (2022)

 - maintain a record of group membership in a UBC mailing list, adding member names and email addresses as required, and use this list to communicate with members.

-- whenever possible, select event dates and times to avoid conflict with other College events.
+- prior to scheduling meetings – confirm with Events Coordinator there are no other meetings occurring on proposed date.
+Whenever possible, select event dates and times to avoid conflictwith other College events.

 - as appropriate, make sure group members understand possible liability issues and that they are responsible for deciding whether to take part in any group activities.